linuxmint/aptkit/doc/source/aptdaemon.client.rst

 Deferred callbacks
 ^^^^^^^^^^^^^^^^^^

-Aptdaemon uses a simplified version of Twisted deferreds internally, called python-defer.
+Aptkit uses a simplified version of Twisted deferreds internally, called python-defer.
 But you can also make use of them in your application.

 The inline_callbacks decorator of python-defer allows to write asynchronous